georgetown-cset/parat/README.md

 * A Python script used to do a one time clean up/deduplication for the initial company data in the visualization
 * Unit tests for the Python script to get counts.
 As the same functions are used in the script to get top conference papers, these tests will work for both.
+* A unit test for the Python script to aggregate our initial organization list.

 ## Tasks to build visualization